 It’s true, there has been a pause for many.
 A time to consider their choices, to get perspective on their busy lives and choose which way to step forward.
 Some are waiting quietly for things to go back ‘to normal’ while others work constantly to create a new normal- a normal that includes a renewed connection to the critical things- healthy food, healthy families and healthy communities.

-Layla Staegemann is a Six Kingdoms collaborator with a focus on ecological design, food growing and facilitation.
+Layla Staegemann is a Six Kingdoms partner with a focus on ecological design, food growing and facilitation.
 For more of her work visit her social media at @Beneatheleaf on instagram.